Home Rule Charter

 The Code of Ethics is intended to establish standards of conduct expected of those who act for or on behalf of the public in the performance of all governmental duties and responsibilities.
-For more information about the Code of Ethics, contact Chief Counsel Donald D. Jarrett at 913-715-1840.
+For more information about the Code of Ethics, contact Chief Counsel at 913-715-1900.

 Rural Comprehensive Plan

-The Rural Comprehensive Plan is an "active" document focusing on the unincorporated portions of the county that outlines recommendations as to how cities and the County are to cooperate and coordinate growth and resources.
-For more information on the Rural Comprehensive Plan, contact the Planning & Development Department at 913-715-2222 or visit the website.
+The Rural Comprehensive Plan is an "active" document focusing on the unincorporated portions of the county that outlines recommendations as to how cities and the county are to cooperate and coordinate growth and resources.
+For more information on the Rural Comprehensive Plan, contact the Planning & Development Department at 913-715-2222.

 Sanitary Sewer Use Code

 The Sanitary Sewer Use Code is a document with the purpose of protecting the public health and setting regulations and standards for the use of public sewers.
-For more information on the Sanitary Sewer Use Code, contact Johnson County Wastewater at 913-715-8500 or visit the website.
+For more information on the Sanitary Sewer Use Code, contact Johnson County Wastewater at 913-715-8500.

 Solid Waste Regulations

 Solid Waste Regulations protect the public health, safety and welfare of the resides by establishing and maintaining a program for comprehensive solid waste management.
-For more information on Solid Waste Regulations, contact the Environmental Department at 913-715-6900 or visit the website.
+For more information on Solid Waste Regulations, contact the Environmental Department at 913-715-6900.

 Stormwater Management Regulations

-The Stormwater Management Program Policy promotes interlocal cooperation in stormwater management activities between the County Government and the Cities and establishes a structure through which the County may provide financial and other assistance to the Cities and County for planning, design and construction of stormwater management projects.
-For more information on Stormwater Management Regulations, contact the Stormwater Management Program at 913-715-8333 or visit the website.
+The Stormwater Management Program Policy promotes interlocal cooperation in stormwater management activities between the county government and the cities and establishes a structure through which the county may provide financial and other assistance to the cities and county for planning, design and construction of stormwater management projects.
+For more information on Stormwater Management Regulations, contact the Stormwater Management Program at 913-715-8333.

-Zoning & Subdivision Regulations were intended to implement the land use and development policies in the comprehensive plan adopted by the County that considers and evaluates past land use and development patterns and trends; identifies and considers both deficiencies and opportunities exhibited by past development patterns and expected future development patterns, and establishes goals and objectives for guiding future development within the County.
-For more information on Zoning & Subdivision Regulations, contact the Planning & Development Department at 913-715-2222 or visit the website.
+Zoning and Subdivision Regulations were intended to implement the land use and development policies in the comprehensive plan adopted by the County that considers and evaluates past land use and development patterns and trends; identifies and considers both deficiencies and opportunities exhibited by past development patterns and expected future development patterns, and establishes goals and objectives for guiding future development within the county.
+For more information on Zoning and Subdivision Regulations, contact the Planning and Development Department at 913-715-2222.